ME-ICA/tedana/contributions.md

 We appreciate all of our contributors!
 Each contributor below has made a statement of how they feel they've contributed to `tedana`.
 - [**Logan Dowdle**][logan-dowdle] helps folks get multi-echo data collection going on their scanners, tries to keep up with the increasing number of multi-echo papers, likes making figures that explain what tedana has done to the data, and occasionally adds a new feature (with lots of help!).
+- [**Elizabeth DuPre**][elizabeth-dupre] initiated the tedana project in 2017, building on the ME-ICA codebase.
+She continued to develop the code and began actively creating the community structure as part of the fifth Mozilla Open Leaders cohort (mentored by Kirstie Whitaker).
+Since her time as interim BDFL, Elizabeth has been involved in most aspects of the project -- although she currently focuses primarily on improving tedana's integration with the broader neuroimaging ecosystem.
 - [**Javier Gonzalez-Castillo**][javier-gonzalez-castillo] contributed to the development of dimensionality reduction and decomposition algorithms in tedana, as well as to the development of the interactive reports.
 - [**Dan Handwerker**][dan-handwerker] helps with project management (people wrangling & documentation), led the organization for the 2019 tedana hackathon, provides conceptual feedback on many aspects of the code, contributes to documentation, and, once in a while, even contributes to the code.
 - [**Joshua Teves**][joshua-teves] helps manage issues and pull requests for a variety of both administrative and code-specific tasks.